Eg0rSheremet0v/ccoins-fetch-srv/README.md

 # coins_app
-The App to get data from crypto-coins
+The App to get data from crypto-coins.